Tech Guide to Single Phase Induction Motors

 Permanent Split Capacitor Motors

 Permanent split capacitor motors use a “run-capacitor”, which accomplishes the same phase shifting task as the capacitor start motor, but with less of a phase-shift.
 It also leaves the phase-shifting capacitor in circuit (with no centrifugal switch).
 This lower phase shift is largely due to the capacitor’s small size (in microfarad), relative to that of capacitor start motors.
 This gives the motor less starting torque (because of the smaller phase shift), but smoother rotational motion at full speed, since the capacitor stays in-circuit.
-Another benefit to split capacitor motors is that the run capacitor improves the power factor of the motor.
+Another benefit to split capacitor motors is that the run capacitor incidentally improves the power factor of the motor.
 Poor power factor is one of the inherent disadvantages of substantially inductive loads, like induction motors, and is covered in another blog.

 Permanent Split Capacitor Motor Schematic